 Characteristics of a Good Friend according to the Bible

-Friends are an integral part of our lives, and having good friends can be a blessing.
+Friends, especially best friends, are an integral part of our lives, and having good friends can be a blessing.
 The Bible is full of advice on friendship that can help us form and maintain healthy relationships with others.
 Here are some characteristics of a good friend according to the Bible.
 By following these guidelines, we can nurture meaningful friendships that bring joy into our lives and reflect God’s love in the world around us.

 I personally have had to use these very traits to evaluate my friendships.
 I grew up in a small town and learned that not everyone is for every season of our lives.

 Who is a Good Friend According to the Bible

 The Bible speaks of friendship in Proverbs 18:24, saying “A man of many companions may come to ruin, but there is a friend who sticks closer than a brother.”
 This verse emphasizes the importance of having close relationships with our friends and being loyal to them even during difficult times.
 A good friend according to the Bible is someone who sticks with us no matter what, and will never abandon us or betray our trust.
 Here is what Jesus said about friendships.
 Check out these verses about friendship.

 - A real friend shares the same truth.